 I was born in 1985 in a country that does not exist.

 I was also writing stories from an early age.
 As my influences began in comic strips, so did my writing.
 I started drawing my own comics in the third grade (some of which I still have), and the habit continued well into high school and college.
 I would often draw instead of take notes.
 I started writing stories after being inspired by two books in particular: The Hobbit by J.R.R.
 Tolkien, and The Misenchanted Sword by Lawrence Watt-Evans.
 I wrote my first short story with the (uninspired) title “The Half-Elf” in the seventh grade.
 I even wrote to Lawrence Watt-Evans the following year, as part of a school project, asking him what advice he would give someone who wanted to be a writer.
 He graciously responded: “Don’t.”
 (He said a little more, about how the business was hard, and you didn’t always get to write what you wanted.
-I actually appreciated his frank honesty with a kid.)
+I actually appreciated his frank honesty with a kid like me.)

 I now live in Madison, Alabama with my beautiful wife.
 I have dreamed of being an author since a very early age, I think ever since Lawrence Watt-Evans told me not to.
-I have many stories to tell, and I hope you will find enjoyment in them.
+I have many stories to tell, and I hope you will find enjoyment in reading them.